2017 Survey report

 - How many working days should it take to finish the financial close by month, quarter and year?

-The specific financial technologies being adopted by companies of different sizes in the United States and Canada are detailed here.
+The specific financial technologies that are being adopted by companies of different sizes in the United States and Canada are detailed here.

 - How widely are cloud-based ERP and other financial systems being adopted?